 No one knows his real name.
 No one wants to know his real name.
-Thus, Little Whinging was stuck with 'Apu', the convenience store worker in one of the suburb's convenience store.
+Thus, Little Whinging was stuck with Apu.
 It did not help his cause that he speaks with a stereotypical Indian accent.

-I make my way towards the Slush Puppies machine, trying not to feel unsettled, and keeping a cool façade to hide my nervousness.
-The sharp glint in his eyes promised pain and a black mark on my permanent record should I even think about stealing from him.
+I make my way towards the Slushie machine, trying not to feel unsettled and keeping a cool façade to hide my nervousness.
+The sharp glint in his eyes promises pain and a black mark on my permanent record should I even think about stealing.

 Suddenly, I could feel his attention shift towards another patron in the store.

 "Hey, put that back down!"
 Apu shouts at the young teenager.